 Other areas of counselling I deal with

-- Short-term counselling for personal crisis related to stress, anxiety or trauma.
+- Short-term counselling for personal crisis related to stress, depression, anxiety or trauma.

 - Acute stress disorder and psychological trauma.

-- Complex trauma resulting from abuse in childhood or adulthood.
+- Complex trauma resulting from abuse and/or neglect in childhood or adulthood.

 - Therapy for personal growth and self-development.

 I operate a sliding scale of fees according to income.
 I’d be pleased to discuss this with you as part of our initial contact.
 If you have health insurance, I would be happy to arrange for fees to be paid through your insurance.
 I am currently recognised as a provider by Aviva, AXA PPP, BUPA, Nuffield Health, and Vitality Health.

 Maps & Directions